vaadin/observability-kit/observability-kit-demo/README.md

-# Observe Appliction
+# Observability KIT demo Application

-Observer application is a Vaadin application with Spring Boot from start.vaadin.com It contains features to test slowness, errors and other functionality for using the vaadin observability extension with OpenTelemetry javaAgent.
+Observability KIT demo application is a Vaadin application with Spring Boot from start.vaadin.com It contains features to test slowness, errors and other functionality for using the vaadin observability extension with OpenTelemetry javaAgent.